 In 1982, he founded his software company Thinking Rabbit and began to publish and license many Sokoban games.

-After the closure of Thinking Rabbit around 2000, Falcon, another software company, acquired the Sokoban and Thinking Rabbit trademarks.
-Since then, Falcon has continued to develop and license official Sokoban games, maintaining the game's popularity today.
+However, around the year 2000, Thinking Rabbit became inactive.
+Subsequently, in 2001, Falcon, another Japanese software company, acquired the Sokoban and Thinking Rabbit trademarks, and has since continued to develop and license official Sokoban games.

-In addition, over the years, other companies and individuals have ventured into developing games with similar mechanics.
-These games, often called Sokoban clones, also significantly influenced its popularity.
+In addition, over the years, other companies and individuals created games with the same mechanics, often called Sokoban clones, which also contributed to Sokoban's popularity.

 To get an idea of what the official games and clones look like, see the screenshots below: